Skip to main content

 Flora Wallace's story

 Flora Wallace knows this all too well.
-The 74-year-old retired Chicagoan lives on her monthly Social Security check, which doesn’t stretch as far as it used to now that food prices have skyrocketed.
-(According to the Consumer Price Index published by the U.S. Department of Labor, the cost of food purchased for home has risen 12.2 percent in the 12 months ending in June 2022).4 Although she needs to follow a healthy diet to help manage her diabetes, Wallace was finding it more and more difficult to buy nutritious food after paying her rent and other bills.
+The 74-year-old retired Chicagoan lives on her monthly Social Security check.
+It doesn’t stretch as far as it used to since food prices have significantly increased over the past several years.
+Although Wallace needs to follow a healthy diet to help manage her diabetes, she was finding it more and more difficult to buy nutritious food after paying her rent and other bills.

 Why should older adults budget?